Gabriel-RQ/pyinterfacer/PROJECT.md

 - The `injection` system should allow to inject components and hole interfaces.
 - PyInterfacer should also allow to 'export' the YAML declarations for loaded interfaces (this can be used in future plans of a tool to build interfaces with a GUI)

-Started refactor on PyInterfacer, most work is done.
-Need to work on the backup manager and other missing features from the old version.
+Finished most of the work in the PyInterfacer refactor (dev branch) - it's just as fast as a project without it, providing many conveniences to handle the components and interfaces.
+Need to keep the work on the backup manager, but the current state is already very promising.
+The code is now, in general, simpler, easier to read and mantain, and more extendable.